 Because of the growing attendance of our popular programs, and limited space, we would like a patio installed in the rear of our building.
-This will create more opportunities for us to offer outdoor educational programs and create another meeting place options for community events.
+This will create more opportunities for us to offer outdoor educational programs and create another meeting place option for community events.
+In the wake of Covid-19, this area will be especially important to allow us to provide safe programming while keeping social distancing.

 - Outdoor programming/Events

 - Outdoor seating/WIFI

 - Expands our space, essentially providing an extra room

 - Children's Programming/Activities

+- Adult Programming/Activities

 - Provide overflow space